-- 9.1 Fixed income is being managed relative to a Board-approved risk budget range of 0.1% to 1.50%, and is expected to earn at least 0.35% of annualized excess returns above the Barclays Capital Universal Index over moving five-year periods. - 9.2 All of fixed income is actively managed because active management is generally low cost and market opportunities exist for skilled managers to generate excess returns. - 9.3 Key elements of the strategy: - (a) The portfolio will primarily be managed internally, with multiple external managers used in specialized segments of the market such as high yield and emerging market debt - (b) The portfolio will emphasize issue selection, credit analysis, sector allocations, and duration management. - (c) Aggregate exposures to duration, credit, and sectors are monitored and managed relative to corresponding exposures in the asset class benchmark. - 9.4 Short Sales may be used in the management of STRS Ohio fixed income portfolios, but may not exceed 10% of the value of the asset class.
+- 9.1 Core Fixed Income Portfolio is being managed relative to a Board-approved risk budget range of 0.1% to 1.50%, and is expected to earn at least 0.35% of annualized excess returns above the Bloomberg Barclays U.S. Universal Index over moving five-year periods. - 9.2 Core Fixed Income Portfolio is actively managed because active management is generally low cost and market opportunities exist for skilled managers to generate excess returns. - 9.3 Key elements of the Core Fixed Income Portfolio strategy: - (a) The portfolio will primarily be managed internally, with multiple external managers used in specialized segments of the market such as high yield and emerging market debt. - (b) The portfolio will emphasize issue selection, credit analysis, sector allocations, and duration management. - (c) Aggregate exposures to duration, credit, and sectors are monitored and managed relative to corresponding exposures in the asset class benchmark. - 9.4 Liquid Treasury Portfolio is expected to be managed within a risk budget range of 0.0% to .25% during normal market conditions, but will have a Board-approved risk budget range of 0.0% to 1.0%.
+At times, it may be prudent to manage the portfolio to the upper end of the Board-approved risk budget range to accommodate the liquidity needs of the total fund.
+Returns are expected to track or slightly exceed the annualized returns of the Bloomberg Barclays U.S. Intermediate Treasury Index over moving five-year periods. - 9.5 The marketability of this portfolio will remain high to maintain substantial flexibility in meeting the liquidity needs of the total fund including benefit payments, asset allocation rebalancing, and diversification. - 9.6 Key elements of the Liquid Treasury Portfolio strategy: - (a) The portfolio is internally managed because internal management is generally low cost and provides greater control over the timing of investment decisions in order to meet the rebalancing and cash flow needs of the total fund. - (b) The portfolio will emphasize liquidity, issue selection, and minimize transaction costs through achievement of efficient trade execution. - (c) Exposures to duration, credit, and sectors are monitored and managed relative to the portfolio benchmark and characteristics. - 9.7 Short Sales may be used in the management of STRS Ohio fixed income portfolios, but may not exceed 10% of the value of the asset class.